zmap/zdns/README.md

 CLI Usage
 ---------------

 For existing users, ZDNS CLI remains largely unchanged in terms of functionality.
 The CLI provides a convenient interface to the ZDNS Libary.
-ZDNS is typically run (and at scale, should be run) by passing input to the tool via a file or via standard input.
+ZDNS is typically run by passing input to the tool via a file or via standard input.
 Below are examples of each usage, requesting an A record lookup:

 ```bash